ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 * If your VPC Clusters require access to Classic Infrastructure resources, you must [enable VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf) and [service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui#service-endpoint) in your account.

+OpenShift Data Foundation and the cluster autoscaler add-ons do not support Red Hat CoreOS worker nodes.
+If you need to install these add-ons in your cluster, use RHEL worker nodes instead.
+{: important}